SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Side remark

 You could think that keeping the same order of the instance variables between a superclass and its subclass is not an issue.
-This is partly true in this simple implementation because the instance variable accessors compute each time the corresponding offset to access an instance variable using the primitive `offsetFromClassOfInstanceVariable:`.
+This is partly true in this simple implementation because the instance variable accessors compute each time the corresponding offset to access an instance variable using the primitive `ivClassOffset:`.
 However, the structure (instance variable order) of a class is hardcoded by the primitives.
 That's why your implementation of the primitive `computeNewIVFrom:with:` should take care of that aspect.
 In real language, compilers will try to ensure that a method defined in a superclass can be applied to instances of the subclasses.

 ### Method management